Economic consequences of the Russo-Ukrainian war (2022–present): Agriculture

-Impact on population
+Effects on population

 Due to the deteriorating economic situation in Russia, coupled with civil and political unrest, people have fled the country.
 A journalist who fled to Georgia wrote on his Facebook page, "Do you think we are all tourists...We are refugees...We ran not from bullets, bombs and missiles, but from prison."
 With large sections of airspace closed to Russian aircraft, flights from Russia to Tel Aviv, Israel; Istanbul, Turkey; Yerevan, Armenia; Baku, Azerbaijan; and Tbilisi, Georgia were sold out for many days, as well as buses into Baltic states.
 One Latvia-based Russian tech worker, seeing high demand to leave the country, chartered a flight and filled the approximately 160 seats within 24 hours.
 The wave of emigration has caused many officials and analysts to warn of a possible significant long-term drag on the economy, especially if the emigration is permanent.

 Those staying in Russia face surging inflation and unemployment, expensive credit, capital controls, restricted travel, and shortages of goods.
 Analysts have identified similarities with conditions in the decade following the collapse of the Soviet Union at the end of the Cold War.
 Russia's Kaliningrad exclave faces ever-increasing isolation.
 Several leading foreign tech companies withdrew from Russia or suspended operations while Russian authorities also doubled down on the use of their "sovereign internet" technology to block access to numerous independent media and social media platforms.
 Altogether, it enabled Russia to put the entire country in digital isolation, as in China, with the Golden Shield Project.

 Since Russia is the largest trading and economic partner for post-Soviet states in Central Asia and a major destination for millions of CIS's migrant workers, Central Asia has been particularly hard hit by sanctions against Russia.